FAQs – Frequently asked questions

 The route runs through alpine terrain and participants should have suitable equipment.
 In general, there is no mandatory equipment.
 However, we recommend bringing sufficient water, bandages, rain protection, sunscreen and running hats/caps.
 Checking the current weather report will help you pack your rucksack for the Karwendelmarsch.
 We reserve the right to conduct random inspections in case of extreme weather conditions (snowfall, sleet, etc.).

 The online registration and payment of the entry fee will be processed via the platform my.raceresult.com of raceresult AG.
 If you have any questions, please contact raceresult timing BW GmbH by email.

 Yes, due to environmental protection regulations the number of participants of the Karwendelmarsch is limited to 2,500 people.
 Since the entire route of the competition runs through Austria’s largest nature reserve, the efforts to reduce the environmental impact are essential to make the event more sustainable.

 You can change information submitted by you (name, sports club, etc.) by clicking the link in your confirmation email.
 The provider will charge a service fee of EUR 15.00.
-The deadline for changes is 31 July.
+The deadline for changes is 18 August at midnight.